What is Azure Data Factory?

 - Create a new web application, and the application ID which gets generated is the service principal ID

 - Go to Certificates and secrets, create a new client secret, and then a password is generated which is the service principal key

 - Go to Azure Data Lake Store and give all access to the application which is created for generating the service principal key

 - Copying or moving of data can be done vice versa, i.e., source and destination can be interchanged

 Want to become an Azure developer, Check out this Azure Developer Certification in Toronto to enhance your career!

 Loading Data from Data Lake to Power BI

-As visualisation is a part of Azure Data Factory tutorial, Lets see how to load data from Data Lake to Power BI for doing visualisation and performing analytics.
+As visualization is a part of the Azure Data Factory tutorial, let us see how to load data from Data Lake to Power BI for doing visualization and performing analytics.